Are we in the midst of a new war of religion?

 The Centre for Ideas is happy to receive phone calls via the National Relay Service.
 TTY users, phone 133 677, then ask for 02 9385 9844.
 Speak and Listen users, phone 1300 555 727 then ask for 02 9385 9844.
 Internet relay users, visit relayservice.gov.au, then ask for 02 9385 9844.

 Reza Aslan is an internationally renowned writer, commentator and religious scholar, whose bestselling books, Zealot: The Life and Times of Jesus of Nazareth and No God but God: The Origins, Evolution, and Future of Islam and packed lectures have propelled him to the frontlines in the fight against white nationalism.
 Aslan argues that it is fear—organised and well-funded—that perpetuates bigotry and victimises us all.
+Fear can be fought, but it requires us to come together as a people: “education alone doesn’t change minds,” says Reza in his TED talk, “relationships change minds; forming the relationships that help you see beyond the symbols that separate us; that ultimately, we’re all the same.”

 Julia Baird is a journalist, broadcaster and author based in Sydney, Australia.
 She hosts The Drum on ABC TV and writes columns for The Sydney Morning Herald and The New York Times.
 Her writing has appeared in a range of publications including Newsweek, The Philadelphia Inquirer, The Guardian, The Good Weekend, The Sydney Morning Herald, The Sun-Herald, The Monthly and Harper's Bazaar.
+Her biography of Queen Victoria was published simultaneously in the US, UK and Australia in 2016, and has been a critical and commercial success.